Picosecond Timing-Planes for Future Collider Detectors: Simulations for a future collider.

 Fig.~\ref{simwfms} displays a complete set of simulated data for a single shower event, for the case of a 100 GeV photon-initiation shower, in a timing plane placed after the preshower block and just prior to the EMCAL.
 For each event the simulation uses measured GEANT4 particle distributions in the center of a 1 meter long waveguide stack, as shown on the left figure column for the three dual layers.
 The simulation then convolves in the electromagnetic response based on our FDTD results as validated by our test beam data.
 The expected thermal noise floor is imposed on the data, and the signal is received at both ends (denoted left and right) of the waveguide.
 We then perform a cross-correlation using the response template waveform on each of the left and right received signals.
 The received waveforms and corresponding CCF are shown in rows for each of the three dual layers, followed by a coherently summed version for the left and right signals, and the corresponding CCF, at the bottom row.

-For this event, in which the photon shower had deposited about 35 GeV in the preshower block, the individual element timing was above threshold for the first and third layers, but the particle count in the middle layer fluctuated below threshold, although the CCF on right waveform resulted in a marginal detection for that layer at the $3\sigma$ level.
-The coherently combined data showed a significant boost in SNR as expected.
+For this event, in which the photon shower had deposited about 35 GeV in the preshower block, the individual element timing was above threshold for the second and third layers as the shower grew, but the signal in the first layer fluctuated below threshold.
+The coherently combined data showed a significant boost in SNR as expected, and the CCF shows another SNR increase as well.